pschatzmann/logic-analyzer/README.md

 # Limitations / Potential Improvements

-The baisc implementation is using a single core.
+The basic implementation is using a single core.
 While capturing is in process we do not support any cancellation triggered from Pulseview.
-In order to support this we would need to extend the functionality to run the capturing on one core and the command handling on the second core.
+In order to support this, we would need to extend the functionality to run the capturing on one core and the command handling on the second core.